benediktschulz/paper_pp_wind_gusts/README.md

 ### Data structure used

-The functions are based on the structure of the COSMO data, which is given by R-dataframes (generated from netCDF-files).
+The functions are based on the structure of the COSMO data, which is given by R-dataframes (generated from netCDF-files in a preprocessing step).
 We hope that the following comments will help the reader in understanding the code.

-The following table describes variable names that are referred to in the code:
+The following table describes variable names that are referred to in the code (and the example data):

 | Variable | Description |
 | ---- | ----------- |